scottmatthewman/swiftcsvencoder/README.md

 ## Features

+I started out building this library loking for something which had a very specifically small feature set.

 1. **Not coupled to root object structure.**

    `Codable` is great but is limited to a single coding representation per object.
 It's also created with hierarchical representations – dictionaries and arrays inside other dictionaries or arries - in mind, whereas CSV is by its nature flat in structure.